This post was updated on August 23rd, 2019.

 In this post, we will talk about how to protect your brand against issues that might damage your reputation.

 What is brand protection?

-Brand protection is a very broad term, as it affects many different aspects of your business presence.
-Starting with your logo, other visual characteristics, packaging, online presence, and any other distinctive marks of your company.
+Brand protection is a broad term, as it affects many different aspects of your business presence.
+Brand reputation assets include your logo, other visual characteristics, packaging, online presence, and any other distinctive marks of your company.

 How to protect your brand online?

 Why is social listening essential when it comes to brand protection?

 The majority of our life happens online now.
 We look for recommendations from other customers, compare offers, or leave our opinions online.

 Before almost every purchase, we tend to research the product or service we are interested in.